AwiniMaxwelll/airbnb-clone-project/README.md

     •	Bookings and Payments: Each booking can have one payment, and each payment is associated with one booking.
 This is a one-to-one relationship
     (one booking to one payment).

+                                        Feature Breakdown

+User Management: Implements a secure system for user registration, authentication, and profile management, allowing users to create accounts as guests or hosts and manage personal details.
+This feature ensures secure access control and personalized experiences, building trust and enabling role-based functionality across the platform.

+Property Management: Enables hosts to create, update, and retrieve property listings with details like title, description, location, and pricing.
+It drives the platform’s core business model by allowing hosts to showcase properties and guests to browse them, supported by efficient database queries for scalability.

+Booking System: Provides a mechanism for users to reserve properties, check availability, and manage booking details like start and end dates.
+This feature ensures seamless scheduling and prevents conflicts through database integration, enhancing reliability and user satisfaction.

+Payment Processing: Integrates a secure payment system to handle transactions, record details like amount and status, and ensure safe financial exchanges.
+It builds user confidence through robust API security, contributing to the platform’s credibility and compliance with industry standards.

+Review System: Allows users to leave reviews and ratings for properties after their stay, including comments and star ratings.
+This feature fosters trust and aids guest decision-making, enhancing user engagement and leveraging database relationships for community-driven content.

+Data Optimization: Ensures efficient data retrieval and storage through database indexing, query optimization, and caching in MySQL and GraphQL.
+This feature improves performance and scalability, enabling the platform to handle large datasets and high user traffic effectively.